Imharry25/Excel-Sales-Finance-Analytics/README.md

    - Insights: Revenue increased from $87.5 million in 2019 to $598.9 million in 2021 (304.5% growth).

 2. **Market Performance vs. Sales Targets Comparison**
-   - Insights: Some markets exceeded their sales targets, while others fell short, providing insights for future strategies.
+   - Insights: Markets fell short of their sales targets, providing insights for future strategies.

 3. **Yearly Profit and Loss (P&L) Report**
    - Insights: Net Sales surged by 204.5% over three years, with efficient cost management maintaining a strong gross margin.